AppPETs/developer-guidelines/Introduction.md

 * [PlanningPhase.md](./PlanningPhase.md) -  First carefully plan your app: purpose, functions, use cases. [comment]:"focus on functionality"

-* [AnalysisPhase.md](./AnalysisPhase.md) - Analyse which data you need and how you need to process it. [comment]:"nur Daten Analyse?"
+* [AnalysisPhase.md](./AnalysisPhase.md) - Analyse which data you need and how you need to process it. [comment]:"role of data analysis?"

-* [DesignPhase.md](./DesignPhase.md) - The system is designed to satisfy the requirements identified in the previous phases.
+* [DesignPhase.md](./DesignPhase.md) - The system is designed to satisfy the requirements identified in the previous phases. [comment]:"which"

 * [ImplementationPhase.md](./ImplementationPhase.md) - Create the software code and documentation for the project.